Nima-Fazeli/manipulation/mechanics/preliminaries.md

 \end{align*}
 $$

-There is a small subtlety hidden in this constraint: we assume that $\vec{n}$ is pointing ``into'' the object due to the way that we defined the contact plane and the contact normal.
-Thus, $f_n \geq 0$ means pushing ``into'' the object.
+There is a small subtlety hidden in this constraint: we assume that $\vec{n}$ is pointing "into" the object due to the way that we defined the contact plane and the contact normal.
+Thus, $f_n \geq 0$ means pushing "into" the object.
 We note that this constraint alone is not the same as non-penetration.
 It is possible for two bodies to penetrate while still pushing against each other.
 Towards enforcing non-penetration, first let's denote the distance function between the two bodies with
 $\psi(\vec{q}) \; : \; \vec{q}\in \mathbb{R}^n \rightarrow \mathbb{R}$.
 Fig. 6